dead-claudia/thallium/README.md

 Also, at some point, I'd like to do the following, in no particular order:

 - Set up [AppVeyor](https://www.appveyor.com/) to run tests on Windows.
-Currently, it's only actively tested on Linux ~~and in browsers~~.
+Currently, it's only actively tested on Linux.
+    - I need to at some point hook up PhantomJS for this.
+It should work in its current state, but it's not tested.
-    - I'm planning on using [Sauce Labs](https://saucelabs.com/) and [Karma](https://karma-runner.github.io) after 1.0 is released, because I need the custom `context.html` config feature added in [this PR](https://github.com/karma-runner/karma/pull/1825).
-The reason is because I need a CommonJS loader and a [generator script](http://github.com/isiahmeadows/thallium/blob/master/scripts/generate-browser-entry.js) to load the tests.
+    - I'm planning on using [Sauce Labs](https://saucelabs.com/) and [Karma](https://karma-runner.github.io) after Karma 1.0 is released, because I need the custom `context.html` config feature added in [this PR](https://github.com/karma-runner/karma/pull/1825).
+The reason is because I'm using SystemJS and I need a [custom entry script](http://github.com/isiahmeadows/thallium/blob/master/scripts/generate-browser-entry.js) to load the tests.
-    - I also have to write a loader from scratch, because none of the other ones actually work like they should.
-This also means re-implementing Node's resolver.
 - Trim the stack traces on reported errors and offer that to others as well.
 - Profile and optimize this thing.
-Currently, the CLI runs slightly slower than Mocha, but I know I can do better.
+Currently, the CLI runs a bit slower than Mocha, but I know I can get faster.
-    - For one, the config search doesn't have to be synchronous.
 - Allow initial negative globs based on the config's list (or the default).
 - Reimplement [`util-inspect`](https://www.npmjs.com/package/util-inspect) for browsers based on Node's current [`util.inspect`](https://nodejs.org/api/util.html#util_util_inspect_object_options), since that ponyfill module is completely untested and is unaware of ES6. :worried:
 - Implement my own glob-based walker for this to eliminate order non-determinism and speed up resolution.
 To my knowledge, none of the more popular utilities are deterministic, and determinism is very helpful for testing.
 Plus, a specialized variant would load things much quicker. :smile:
 - Include the patience diff as a reporter option, since it deals with larger diffs a little more readably, a plus for data-heavy integration/end-to-end tests, but there doesn't appear to be a JS port yet, and algorithm documentation is scarce.
-- Implement something like `mocha --watch` for this.
+- Add watch support for this.

 ## Contributing